TARADevOps/tsuki-webshop/DOCKER_setup.md

-# Deployment of Docker Containers with Docker-Compose
+# Docker-Compose Deployment

 ## Overview:

-The desired result of the following document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server utilizing PHP-FPM with built in SSL termination & WAF - all ochestrated and managed by Docker-Compose.
+Desired result of the following document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server utilizing PHP-FPM with built in SSL termination & WAF - all ochestrated and managed by Docker-Compose.

-The deployment is comprised of the following technologies:
+This deployment is comprised of the following technologies:

 * Alpine Linux : Container Operating System
 * MariaDB      : Relational Database Management System (RDBMS)